NervanaSystems/ngraph-python/tensorflow_import/README.md

     $ python mnist_mlp_train.py
     ```

-4. A tool to clean up the mnist data is also provided
+4. A tool to clean up the mnist data is also provided.

     ```sh
     $ python mnist_clean.py